 Within the diagram, the trajectory of particles is represented by lines (either straight, dotted or squiggly, depending on the type of particle).
 Vertices are where the particles meet and interact.
 Antiparticles are represented as traveling backward in time.
 Virtual particles are represented by internal lines connecting two vertices (starting and ending within the diagram).
 Real particles are represented by lines that either point into the diagram or out of the diagram.

 Below are some examples of Feynman diagrams for a variety of particle interactions.

 Limitations of the Standard Model

-- Neutrino mass - The standard model initially assumed neutrinos were massless, until it was experimentally determined that they had some tiny mass.
-Their exact masses and the mechanism behind is not yet understood.
+- Neutrino mass – The Standard Model initially assumed neutrinos were massless until it was experimentally determined that they had some tiny mass.
+Their exact masses and the mechanism behind are not yet understood.

 - Interaction unification – Two of the four fundamental interactions have already been unified into the electroweak interaction.
 The next step is to try and unify this with the strong force, at an even higher unification energy.
 The aim would then be to unify this with gravity and have one fundamental unified interaction.

-- Gravity - Gravity isn't explained within the standard model.
-The properties of a graviton, the name coined for a potential force carrier, are still debated let alone observed by experiment.
-Most likely, a new model is needed to reconcile quantum mechanics with gravity; one of many potential candidates is string theory.
+- Gravity – Gravity isn't explained within the Standard Model.
+The properties of a graviton, the name coined for a potential force carrier, are still debated, let alone observed by experiment.
+A new model is most likely needed to reconcile quantum mechanics with gravity; string theory is one of many potential candidates.

 © 2018 Sam Brind